 Bonds in 10 seconds

-Q Bond solidifies in a matter of seconds, forming an extremely hard material which can be sanded or filed to the desired shape. (if used with the powder)
+Q Bond solidifies in a matter of seconds, forming an extremely hard material that can be sanded or filed to the desired shape. (if used with the powder)

 Works on almost any material

 Q-Bond comes prepackaged with two separate powders included, which help it adhere to almost any material imaginable.

 In addition to the powders, the liquid by itself has all the adhesive properties of any other Superglue.

 Can be used with or without the powder

 Q Bond liquid is just like any other CA glue, with all the strength and versatility you would expect.

 If you need to adhere two surfaces together, using the liquid with no powder is the way to go.

 The powder is used for building up new material and reinforcing existing repairs, such as for filling in gaps or cracks.